petermarshallio/blog-pmio/clgqeo93p000g09mqfebmhu5u.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1682065318253/7bc9ec53-df4c-4de5-9bcf-a7d18b7a0558.png align="center")

 Now we could start to clear up what people meant by "open source support", and ask *who* was involved in each of the levels of support.
-I'm happy to say that the outcome of those conversations re-affirmed to all of us that Imply's mission remains the same:
+I'm happy to say that the outcome of those conversations re-affirmed to all of us that our company's mission remained the same:

 > "Make it as easy as possible for people to use Druid and build awesome data applications on top of it".